AngelOfTheSkyGod/BalloonMania/README.md

 the game will be a board game that works on recursive clusters that pop if they're the same color. you'll click on a balloon to activate this, it'll have a single player and a shop option to buy cool abilities/aesthetics.
-The project will feature animations to its components.
+The project will feature animations and sounds to its components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).